 A subtler expression of the nationalism in Hungary comes in the form of the House of Terror in Budapest.
-The House of Terror is a museum in Budapest commemorating the victims of the Nazi and Soviet occupations of Hungary that opened in 2002.90 While the museum primarily functions as a memorial to the victims of Communism and Nazism, some of its contents are also indicative of the nationalistic atmosphere in Hungary.
+The House of Terror is a museum in Budapest commemorating the victims of the Nazi and Soviet occupations of Hungary that opened in 2002.
+While the museum primarily functions as a memorial to the victims of Communism and Nazism, some of its contents are also indicative of the nationalistic atmosphere in Hungary.
 Materials gathered from the museum demonstrate this by their focus on the ways Hungary was a victim of foreign powers and minimization of the role of Hungarians in the Communist and Nazi regimes.
-For example, the exhibit "Double Occupation" blames the victorious powers of the First World War for putting Hungary in the predicament of being a weak state in a neighborhood dominated by the Soviet Union and Nazi Germany.91 It then obliquely refers to successful attempts by Hungary to retain its independence for four years before it was occupied by Nazi Germany.
-92 This period is portrayed as one of democracy and freedom for Hungarians.
-However, Hungary was not a democratic paradise during this period.93 Also, while there is mention of the fact that Hungary went to war with the Soviet Union, it remains unstated that they did this as an ally of Germany.
-Furthermore, while things became significantly worse for Hungarian Jews after the German
+For example, the exhibit "Double Occupation" blames the victorious powers of the First World War for putting Hungary in the predicament of being a weak state in a neighborhood dominated by the Soviet Union and Nazi Germany ("Double Occupation," House of Terror.
+Budapest, Hungary).
+It then obliquely refers to successful attempts by Hungary to retain its independence for four years before it was occupied by Nazi Germany ("Double Occupation," House of Terror.
+Budapest, Hungary).
+This period is portrayed as one of democracy and freedom for Hungarians.
+However, Hungary was not a democratic paradise during this period (Gabriel 2016).
+Also, while there is mention of the fact that Hungary went to war with the Soviet Union, it remains unstated that they did this as an ally of Germany.
+Furthermore, while things became significantly worse for Hungarian Jews after the German occupation, it devotes only a single sentence to anti-Jewish laws passed by the Hungarian government prior to the Nazi occupation ("Double Occupation," House of Terror.
+Budapest, Hungary).